PC laptop backup FAQ

 What doesn't need to be backed up?

 - Any files already stored in your WSU network drives or OneDrive for Business cloud storage.
+Your OneDrive for Business files that are syncd to your hard drive.

 - Applications that you have installed on your laptop.
 Your new or re-imaged laptop come with some applications already installed.
 Any applications that you installed on your old laptop yourself will need to be re-installed.